Using the CUBIC Cluster

 Here I detach the screen session by specifying the session id

-(base) [username@cubic-sattertt ~]$ screen -ls # input
+(base) [username@CUBIC-sattertt ~]$ screen -ls # input

 There is a screen on: # output